 The City recognizes this Neighborhood is primarily developed with minimal opportunities for new development.
 The City supports the redevelopment of underutilized properties to encourage a diversity of non-residential uses capable of supporting the adjacent residential areas.
-In support of this Strategy, the City shall utilize the land development regulations code to require that redevelopment projects are consistent with the historical character of those portions of the Island Neighborhood specifically regarding:
+In support of this Strategy, the City shall utilize the Land Development Code to require that redevelopment projects are consistent with the historical character of those portions of the Island Neighborhood specifically regarding: